After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 We will create the user account `seed` and add it to the `sudo` group.

+_Note 1: You may use another user name other than `seed`.
+Simply set that as your preferred user name in [[settings.yml|Configuring Settings]], replace all mentions of `seed` in the wiki with your user name, and skip to step #2._

+_Note 2: If you decide to change your username after Cloudbox install, you will need to update the service.d files with your new username/group, see [[FAQ|FAQ#dont-see-your-google-drive-files-in-mntplexdrive]]_

 Run the following commands line by line: